Emzzy241/nodejs-brushup/README.md

 _Git_

 ## Description
 _Taking up a NodeJS Crash Course from Traversy Media to brush up on NodeJS fundamentals.
-ONly Used NodeJS, no frameworks like Express or bun._
+ONly Used NodeJS, no frameworks like ExpressJS._

 ## Hosted Web Server on render
 https://nodejs-brushup.onrender.com/